 - Spouse or Domestic Partner

 - Dependent Children (and those of a Domestic Partner) until the end of the month they turn 26 years of age

 - Participation in health coverage may begin the first of the month after your hire or qualifying event.
 If your hire or event occurs on the first of the month, then benefits begin on the date of hire or qualifying event.

 - Coverage ends the last day of the month in which you physically work in a benefits-eligible position.

 - Please review the Summary Plan Descriptions for more eligibility details and consult with Human Resources for specific situations.

 We get it — everyone is on the go these days.
-Set up these mobile apps to get access to your health and dental information, ID card and other resources on your mobile device.
+We continue to find ways to bring you your health care in ways that are convenient for you.
+Set up these mobile apps to get access to your health and dental information, ID card, and other resources on your mobile device.